 I noticed only one thing.
 When I lean too much forward (during sprints), the rear part of the trainer tends to lift slightly.
 So, don’t try to be as aero as possible indoors.

-Honestly, I would never say this would happen to me with a smart trainer.
+I also encountered an unusual issue.
+The plastic piece on the handle was poorly finished, and when I tried to relocate the trainer, it cut my palm.
+I would never expect this would happen to me with a smart trainer.
 However, I cut the piece with a knife, and now it’s okay.

 Ease of Setup